mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 ##### 52:54

-So, that is always the explanation of the buddhadharma, or merit, in the negative sense in the Diamond Sutra.
-Negative sense, no-merit [or] no buddhadharma, doesn't mean to destroy the buddhadharma itself, or truth itself, or merit itself.
-No merit, no buddhadharma is attachment to individual merit, individual buddhadharma we experienced.
-This is suggestion [or] hint Buddhism always does, criticizing human life always like this.
-Because, we don't realize usually.
+So, that is ... the explanation of the buddhadharma, or merit, in the negative sense in the Diamond Sutra.
+[The] negative sense, no-merit [or] no-buddhadharma, doesn't mean to destroy the buddhadharma itself, or truth itself, or merit itself.
+No merit, no buddhadharma, is attachment to individual merit, individual buddhadharma we experienced.
+This is [a] suggestion [or] hint Buddhism always does, always criticizing human life like this; because we don't realize [it], usually.

 ##### 54:04

 If Buddhism uses the negative sense, you will get the big shock. *Why*?
 "Life is characterized by suffering." "*What's that*?"
 We don't like it.
-That is really big shock to your mind.
+That is [a] really big shock to your mind.
 That's very good medicine for you.
-It is bitterness of good medicine.
+It is [the] bitterness of good medicine.
 That's why Buddhism always uses unusual terms, in the negative sense.
 But it's not [a] real negative.
 It's positive, really positive.

 Because that is such a human [quality?].
-Human is very stubborn [with] ego.
-Because, human is pretty weak.
-If you're strong, it not necessary to be stubborn; you can open pretty easily.
+Humans [are] very stubborn [with] ego.
+Because, [the] human is pretty weak.
+If you're strong, it's not necessary to be stubborn; you can open pretty easily.
 But we are weak.
 That's why in order to perfect weakness, we have to be stubborn. *[he chuckles]* Do you understand?
 We always do.

-That's why in order to – not destroy – in order to realize stubbornness of ego, unfortunately we have to experience big shock, physically and psychologically.
-We don't like.
+That's why in order to – not destroy – in order to realize stubbornness of ego, unfortunately we have to experience [a] big shock, physically and psychologically.
+We don't like [it].
 But we have to do.

 Okay.
 Do you have some questions?